 About MSID—International Development in Ecuador

 Learning from experience is the core of Minnesota Studies in International Development (MSID).
 The program puts you in direct contact with the social and economic realities of actual communities and of people working within them to address complex problems.
 Through classes, field trips and an extended internship or research placement, MSID strives to establish a continual dialogue linking experience with theory and critical analysis.
-Learn more about the MSID mission and educational philosophy.
+Learn more about the mission and educational philosophy at MSID Philosophy.

 For help deciding between Spanish language options, consult the Spanish Language Programs Comparison Chart (PDF).